michael8914111/datacleaner-legal/index.md

 Last updated: January 2026

-DataCleaner is a local macOS application designed to clean and export CSV files.
-Your privacy is important to us.
+DataCleaner is a macOS application designed to clean, transform, and export CSV files locally on your device.
+Your privacy is a core principle of this app.

+---

 ## Data Collection

 DataCleaner does **not** collect, store, transmit, or share any personal data.

+Specifically:
 - No analytics
 - No tracking
 - No logging
+- No advertising identifiers
+- No accounts or user profiles
+- No third-party SDKs
 - No cloud services

-- No accounts
-- No third-party SDKs
+The developer has no access to your data.

+---

-## File Access
+## File Access & Processing

-All CSV files are processed **locally on your device**.
+All CSV files are processed **entirely on your Mac**.

 - Files are accessed only when you explicitly select them
-- No files are uploaded or transmitted off your computer
+- No files are uploaded, synced, or transmitted off your device
-- Batch processing and exports occur entirely on-device
+- Batch processing, cleaning rules, and exports all run locally
+- DataCleaner does not monitor folders or access files in the background

+---

 ## Payments

-Purchases are handled by Apple via **StoreKit**.
+Purchases are handled exclusively by Apple through the Mac App Store using StoreKit.

-- DataCleaner is offered as a one-time purchase
+- DataCleaner is offered as a **one-time purchase**
-- We do not process or store payment information
+- The developer does not process, store, or receive payment information
-- Apple may collect data according to their own privacy policy
+- Apple may collect data in accordance with Apple’s own privacy policies

+Please refer to Apple’s Privacy Policy for details regarding App Store transactions.

+---

-## Third Parties
+## Third-Party Services

-DataCleaner does not integrate with third-party services.
+DataCleaner does not integrate with any third-party services.

+There are:
+- No external APIs
+- No crash reporting services
+- No telemetry or diagnostics uploads

+---

 ## Data Retention

+DataCleaner does not retain or store user data.

+- No CSV data is saved outside of files you explicitly export
-No user data is stored or retained by DataCleaner.
+- No personal data is stored by the application
+- No usage history is collected

+---

-## Changes
+## Changes to This Policy

+This Privacy Policy may be updated from time to time.
-If this policy changes, the updated version will be posted at this URL.
+The most current version will always be available at this URL.

+---

 ## Contact
-Questions?

-**michaelboling.apps@gmail.com**
+If you have questions about this Privacy Policy, you may contact:

+**Email:** michaelboling.apps@gmail.com